 CEO compensation data was obtained from proxy statements filed with the U.S. Securities and Exchange Commission for the latest fiscal years.
 It includes data for some 3,000 corporations, including most of those listed in the Russell 3000 Index.
 The compensation year reported on the website denotes the fiscal year as reported in the proxy statements.
 This data is updated, usually monthly, throughout the year.
 Industry classifications are based on Standard Industrial Classification codes obtained from proxy statements.

 The 2016 CEO total compensation calculated is based on the AFL-CIO analysis of 419 available companies in the S&P 500 Index as of May 2017.

-The average annual income earned by workers is taken from the U.S. Bureau of Labor Statistics (BLS) Current Employment Statistics Survey.
+The average annual income earned by rank-and-file workers is taken from the U.S. Bureau of Labor Statistics Current Employment Statistics survey.
 Specifically, it is the average hours and earnings of production and nonsupervisory employees on private nonfarm payrolls.
 The average weekly pay is multiplied by 52.

 CEO Name and Company: The name of the CEO and company affiliation is derived from the proxy statement.
 The website does not adjust for CEO changes at a company after the fiscal year.

 Salary: Salary paid to the CEO for the fiscal year.

 Bonus: Bonus paid to the CEO in the fiscal year.